Desert Homestead Outpost

 Call us on to start planning your vacation to Desert Homestead Outpost or take a look at our itineraries to Sossusvlei

 A small, luxury lodge located in the rugged hills to the back of Sossusvlei, Desert Homestead Outpost is a great base for exploring this spectacular corner of southern Namibia.
 Enjoy guided trips into the dunes, hot air balloon flights and hiking trails.

 Desert Homestead Outpost, formerly Kuala Wilderness Camp, sits on a hill to the back of Sossusvlei, offering dramatic views of this rugged desert landscape and the ideal base for exploring the region.
-With just twelve rooms, all recently refurbished, it is a comfortable and great value for money option in the area, offering the perfect balance of great activities and friendly Namibian hospitality.
+With just thirteen rooms, it is a comfortable and great value for money option in the area, offering the perfect balance of great activities and friendly Namibian hospitality.

 The lodge’s sister property, Desert Homestead, has stables offering horse-rides to guests staying at the Outpost, a great way to enjoy the dramatic dune and mountain scenery after a day in the car.
 There are also numerous hiking and jogging trails to enjoy from the lodge, where you won’t see another soul.
 Guided trips into the dunes are recommended, offering insight into the formation of the dune sea as well as the unique flora and fauna that can be found in the desert.

-The rooms are made up of 11 cottages and one family cottage, each dotted along the hillside, each spacious and designed to keep cool during the hot days.
-They are spacious, measuring 25 m², each with an ensuite bathroom with outside shower, and private shaded deck areas as well as a rooftop sleepout if you feel like a little stargazing.
+The rooms are made up of 13 cottages including one Family Room and a Honeymoon Suite dotted along the hillside, each spacious and designed to keep cool during the hot days.
+They are spacious, measuring 25 m², each with an en-suite bathroom with outside shower, and private shaded deck areas as well as a rooftop sleepout if you feel like a little stargazing.

 Children are most welcome but there are no facilities except babysitting.
 The camp does have a family room.